コンテンツにスキップ

 What made you decide to apply this time?

-I first learned about it from my teacher during class and wondered if I could exhibit my own work there too.
+I first learned about it from my teacher during class and thought maybe I could exhibit my own work as well.

-Please tell us about the concept of your work and the thoughts you put into it while creating it.
+Please tell us about the concept of the work and the thoughts you put into it while creating it.

-I would like to explore the possibilities of photographic expression that combines digital technology and real-life photography.
-I tried a new expression by combining actual footage with digital technology.
-I deal with color elements to highlight the difference from real life.
-The concept is that if the everyday scenery suddenly changes, the viewer will feel some kind of relationship between "their everyday life" and the "sense of difference," and will reconsider their own lives.
+I want to explore the possibilities of photographic expression that combines digital technology and live action.
+I attempted a new form of expression by combining actual footage with digital technology.
+I used color elements to highlight the differences from real life.
+The concept is that if the everyday scenery suddenly changes, viewers will sense some kind of connection between "their own everyday life" and "the sense of difference," and will reconsider their own lives.

-Please tell us what you paid the most attention to and what was the most difficult part.
+Please tell us what you paid the most attention to and what you struggled with the most.

-In the course of my studies, I began to think about the relationship between environmental changes such as innovation and trends of thought and artistic expression, so I am focusing on digital technology such as CG, 3D processing, and color processing.
+Through my studies, I began to think about how environmental changes such as innovation and trends of thought relate to artistic expression, so I am focusing on digital technology such as CG, 3D processing, and color processing.

 For me, the most difficult thing was learning how to use 3D and CG software.
 It took a long time to learn it from scratch.

-What kind of activities do you want to do from now on, using this award as motivation?
-Please tell us your vision and future goals.
+What kind of activities do you want to pursue in the future, using this award as motivation?
+Please tell us about your outlook and future goals.

-I was really struggling with the decision of whether to become a writer or to start job hunting in the future.
-So I applied for this award and was selected, and after going through all of that, I felt like I had made up my mind that "after all, I want to continue my career as a writer."
+I was really struggling with whether to become a writer or look for work in the future.
+So I applied for this award and was selected, and after going through all of that, I felt like I had made up my mind that "after all, I want to continue working as a writer."

 I realized that I want to continue creating art in the future.
-I want to become an artist who can expand the scope of my work from Asia to the world.
+I want to become an artist who can expand the scope of my activities from Asia to the world.

-Please give a message to everyone aiming to apply next year!
+Please give us a message for everyone who is aiming to apply next year!

 Don't think too much about it, just give it a try